neginghasemi/Feature-Extraction/README.md

 Implementation of Information Gain, Mutual Information and Chi-Square Algorithms.

 ## Introduction
 At first, we should extract documents categories.
-Next, we need some statistical analysis such as the number of documents containing a specific word.
-Then we can calculate the score of a word more easily.
+Next, we need some statistical analysis such as the number of documents containing a specific word to calculate the score of a word more easily.
 Finally, we can sort all scores and choose our features.

 Algorithms I implemented include:
  * Information Gain
  * Mutual Information
  * Chi-Square

 After Extracting Features we can use them to classify our documents.
-I use the normalized term frequency vector as a representation.
-In training step, I used SVM classifier with extracted vectors.
+I used the normalized term frequency vector as a representation.
+In the training step, I used SVM classifier with extracted vectors.

 ## Data
 A part of Hamshahri Corpus was used as dataset.
 I extracted 100 most important features.